by Martin Kölling, 2015.

 "kiloanni ago" - but we are sure this will happen soon.

-which would be weird but at least the prefix would be
+would be weird but at least the prefix would be correct

-correct but for "century" - "cy" why not - who cares
+but for "century" - "cy" why not - who cares about

-should be abbreviated "mm" or "ma" for millennia?? here
+be abbreviated "mm" or "ma" for millennia?? here we

 Confused